dhubleur-42-projects/Corewar-Web/apps/back-app/README.md

 ## Development

 Use `pnpm migrate:deploy` to apply the database migrations.
-This will create the necessary tables in the PostgreSQL database
+This will create the necessary tables in the PostgreSQL database\

+Use `pnpm prisma:generate` to generate the Prisma client based on the current schema.
+This will create the necessary files in the `node_modules/@prisma/client` folder

 Use `pnpm dev` to start the development server.
 The app will be available at `http://localhost:3000` (or the port you set in the `.env` file)